 I’m betting on Maven because I’ve been watching them closely for the past year, and I believe they’re perfectly positioned to capitalize on the CBC wave.
 Wes Kao (Creator of the altMBA, the gold standard in online professional development) consulted with us on two of our flagship courses last summer, and I got to experience firsthand her insights into community-building, curriculum design, business strategy, and communication.
 I’ve been following Gagan Biyani (Co-Founder and former President of Udemy) closely as he’s patiently explored the space, and I think he’ll be able to build on his previous impressive accomplishments in online education.
 Gagan and Wes are joined by Shreyans Bhansali, whose previous company Socratic was acquired by Google, for a true founding dream team.

 Maven is supplying the pickaxes and shovels that will make life on the frontier not only survivable, but profitable and enjoyable.
 They are democratizing the opportunity to reach anyone, anywhere with the knowledge and expertise you have to offer.
-If you’d like to hear more about what they’re building, subscribe below:

 The Maven team is offering a free Cohort-Based Course on how to create a Cohort-Based Course, with applications closing on May 8, 2021.
 If you want to jump into this new wave with both feet, apply here to be a part of the inaugural cohort (application takes about 10 minutes to complete).